About the Contributors

 Ven.
 Bhikkhu Bodhi is an American Buddhist monk from New York City, born in 1944.
 He obtained a BA in philosophy from Brooklyn College and a PhD in philosophy from Claremont Graduate School.
 After completing his university studies he traveled to Sri Lanka where he received novice ordination in 1972 and full ordination in 1973.
 From 1984 to 2002 he was the editor for the Buddhist Publication Society in Kandy, where he lived for ten years with the senior German monk, Ven. Ñāṇaponika Thera (1901-1994), at the Forest Hermitage.
 He returned to the U.S. in 2002 and currently lives and teaches at Bodhi Monastery in New Jersey.
 Ven.
 Bodhi has many important publications to his credit, either as author, translator, or editor.
 These include The Middle Length Discourses of the Buddha, The Connected Discourses of the Buddha, and The Numerical Discourses of the Buddha.

-Ayoma Wickramesinghe is well known in Sri Lanka as a Mahā Upāsikā, a great supporter of the Sangha.
-In her teens she travelled to Burma where she studied under the guidance of Webu Sayadaw, where she made excellent progress in meditation.
+Ayoma Wickremasinghe is well known in Sri Lanka as a Mahā Upāsikā, a great supporter of the Saṅgha.
+In her teens she traveled to Burma where she studied under the guidance of Webu Sayadaw, where she made excellent progress in meditation.
 Ayoma is very well versed in the Pāli scriptures, and has translated selections into clear, modern Sinhala.
-She was a great devotee of Ven Ñāṇavimala and built a kuti for him on her estate near Horana, where he spent many a rains retreat.
+She was a great devotee of Ven. Ñāṇavimala and built a kuṭi for him on her estate near Horana, where he spent many a rains retreat.
 She also dwelt for long periods of time on meditation retreat.

 Ven.
 Ajahn Brahmavaṁso

 Ven.
 Guttasīla is a respected Western monk who lives in Sri Lanka.
 He was born in New Zealand in 1947 and after leaving school began studying medicine at Otago University.
-Whilst travelling in Thailand in the mid seventies he came across the Buddha’s teaching.
-He subsequently ordained as a novice at Wat Phleng Vipassana, Thonburi in December 1975 and took higher ordination in June 1976 at Wat Bowon, Bangkok.
+Whilst travelling in Thailand in the mid-seventies he came across the Buddha’s teaching.
+He subsequently ordained as a novice at Wat Phleng Wipassana, Thonburi in December 1975 and took higher ordination in June 1976 at Wat Bowon, Bangkok.
 In 1980 he moved to Sri Lanka where he initially resided at Island Hermitage and later at Meetirigala Nissarana Vanaya where he practised under the guidance of Ven. Śrī Mātara Ñāṇārāma for many years.
-Since 1990 he has lived mainly in solitude with the exception of several years practising under the guidance of Pa Auk Sayadaw in Myanmar.
+Since 1990 he has lived mainly in solitude in Sri Lankan forests, with the exception of several years practising under the guidance of Pa Auk Sayadaw in Myanmar.

 Ven. Ñāṇadīpa Thera